 The Board of Managers annually adopts a tax levy and certifies it to the County in December of each year for collection in the following year.
-The County is responsible for billing and collecting all property taxes for itself, the District, the local School District and other taxing authorities.
-Such taxes become a lien on January 1st and are recorded as receivables by the District at that date.
+The County is responsible for billing and collecting all property taxes for itself, the District, the local School District, and other taxing authorities.
+Such taxes become a line on January 1st and are recorded as receivables by the District on that date.
 Real property taxes are payable (by property owners) on May 15th and October 15th of each calendar year.
-Personal property taxes are payable by taxpayers on February 28th and June 30th of each year.
-These taxes are collected by the County and remitted to the District on or before July 7th and December 2nd of the same year.
 The District has no ability to enforce payments of property taxes by property owners.
 The County possesses this authority.

-Delinquent taxes receivable include the past six years' uncollected taxes.
+Delinquent taxes receivable includes the past six years' uncollected taxes.
 Delinquent taxes have been offset by a deferred inflow of resources for taxes not received within 60 days after year end in the fund financial statements.